-Throughout the ages, man has sought supernatural guidance…. from the earliest soothsayers, mediums and false prophets to every base, corrupt occult practice that is found today… seances, ouija boards, tarot cards, horoscopes, automatic writing, tea leaves, psychics etc. (These are found in America, but each culture has its own occult practices.)
+Throughout the ages, man has sought supernatural guidance…. from the earliest soothsayers, mediums, and false prophets to every base, corrupt occult practice that is found today… seances, ouija boards, tarot cards, horoscopes, automatic writing, tea leaves, psychics, etc. (These are found in America, but each culture has its occult practices.)
 We should know by now that these forms of guidance are an abomination to God.
 (Deut.
 18:10-12).

 But what about true guidance from God?
 Do we need to hear God’s voice today?
 There is no question that God desires to speak to us (John 10:27) and more than ever we need to discern His voice.
 We should be growing to become spiritually mature and learning to discern the voice of God.
 Paul considered those at Corinth to be babes too long… even only after a few years after becoming Christians.
 For by this time he expected them to be spiritual.
 (I Cor.3:1-3)

-Let us take a quick look at the different functions of the spirit and the soul.
-The human spirit is comprised of three functions Conscience, Intuition and Communion.
+Let’s take a quick look at the different functions of the spirit and the soul:

 We desire to do something with good reason (mind).
 We delight (emotion) in it and finally we decide (will) to do it.
 This could be something ‘good’ or ‘evil’.